wballard/starphleet/_harp/public/index.md

     the entire phleet
   * provide simple dashboards that give you the basics without requiring understanding and installing other monitoring software
+* Autodeployment systems all seem to have their own system which itself needs to be deployed!
+  * Starphleet leverages git heavily, avoiding the need for yet another database or daemon
+  * Images are used as a starting point, avoiding the need to _install_ the install software

 # Concepts
 The grand tour so you know what we are talking about with all of our